tengcharmaine/tp/docs/DeveloperGuide.md

 #### Implementation

-The edit mechanism is facilitated by `AddressBook`.
+The `edit` mechanism is facilitated by `AddressBook`.
 It implements `AddressBook#setPerson(Person target, Person editedPerson)` which allow users to edit patient’s details in the addressbook.

 These operations are exposed in the `Model` interface as `Model#setPerson(Person target, Person editedPerson)`.

 The `edit` feature has the following operations in `ModelManager` which implements the `Model` interface:

-- `Model#getPersonIfExists(predicate)` - returns the specified person if they exist in the list.
+- `Model#getPersonIfExists(predicate)` : Returns the specified `Person` if they exist in the list.

-- `Model#setPerson`: Replaces the given person target with `editedPerson`.
+- `Model#setPerson`: Replaces the given `Person` target with `editedPerson`.
 Target must exist in the address book.
-The person identity of `editedPerson` must not be the same as another existing person in the address book.
+The identity of `editedPerson` must not be the same as another existing person in the address book.

-- `Model#hasPerson`: Returns true if a person with the same identity as person exists in the address book.
+- `Model#hasPerson`: Returns true if the address book contains the person in question.

 - `Model#updateFilteredPersonList`: Updates the filter of the filtered person list to filter by the given predicate.

-Given below is an example usage scenario and how the edit note mechanism behaves at each step.
+Given below is an example usage scenario and how the `edit` mechanism behaves at each step.

 Step 1.
 The user launches the application.
 The `AddressBook` will be initialized with the initial address book state.

 Step 2.
-The user executes `edit T0123456A …` to edit details of the person in the address book with the unique identification number `T0123456A`.
-The edit command calls `Model#setPerson(Person target, Person editedPerson)`, causing the modified state of the address book after the `edit T0123456A …` command executes to be saved.
+The user executes `edit T0123456A …` to edit details of the person in the address book with the unique IC number `T0123456A`.
+The `edit` command calls `Model#setPerson(Person target, Person editedPerson)`, causing the modified state of the address book after the `edit T0123456A …` command executes to be saved.

 <box type="info" seamless>